nandeeshkamath/undercover-bookie-go/README.md

 # undercover-bookie-go

-Script to track movie booking availability and notify to telegram
+Script to track movie booking availability and notify to telegram.